The-Misfits-ExperimentK9/Experiment_K9/README.md

 <li>Item spawner that can spawn 1 of any object type at time - activatable puzzle piece</li>
 <li>Pressable Button that can activate puzzle pieces</li>
 <li>Support for playing sound on puzzle piece activation</li>
+<li>Added the ability for the player to rotate the camera left or right while in 2D</li>
 </ul>

 <h3>Changes</h3>